nhsconnect/nhslogin/src/no-consent-guidance.md

 <h3>No-consent flow</h3>

 <p>If a user does not agree to share their NHS login information, they can go back from the confirmation screen to amend their decision.
 They can then continue to your service.</p>
-<p>If the user still does not agree to share their NHS login information, they will be redirected to your service without passing an ID token or authorisation code.</p>
+<p>If the user still does not agree to share their NHS login information, they are redirected to your service without passing an ID token or authorisation code.</p>
-<p>Their information is not passed to your service and you need to display a no-consent error screen.</p>
+<p>Their information is not passed to your service, and you need to display a no-consent error screen.</p>
 <p>How the user is able to continue to your website or app depends on how you handle them.
 For example, you may have a guest process or alternative authentication journey.</p>

-<p>The suggested content on the no-consent error screen differs,depending on the type of service you are.</p>
+<p>The suggested content on the no-consent error screen differs, depending on if you are:</p>
 <ul>
   <li>a service that uses Wayfinder</li>
   <li>a service that has alternative journeys or processes</li>